-LastMatch ========= The Game: --------- LastMatch is a game for two players - in this case: You and your QL.
+LastMatch ========= The Game: --------- LastMatch, or just MATCH, is a game for two players - in this case: You and your QL.
 The "matchsticks" are arranged into four piles containing 1, 3, 5, and 8 matches respectively.
 Players alternate in taking turns.
 A turn consists of removing one or more matches from any one pile.
 The player who is forced to remove the last match has lost.

 Take turns removing one or more matches from one of four piles.